-- What critical conversations am I going to have, and with whom am I going to have those conversations?
+1. What critical conversations am I going to have, and with whom am I going to have those conversations?

-- What specific deliverables will I be responsible for producing?
+2. What specific deliverables will I be responsible for producing?

-- What kind of project oversight responsibilities will I have?
+3. What kind of project oversight responsibilities will I have?

-You might keep a particular initiative moving throughout the stages from beginning to end so that you can help avoid or remove obstacles.
-You might simply shepherd a project making sure the strategy stays on point.
-You might also be responsible for doing a high amount of detailed project coordination and work with other teams within the organization to see it through.
-Or, you might simply walk away from a project once you have handed over the deliverables you were responsible for developing.
-In any case, it is important to know ahead of time.
+You might keep a particular initiative moving from beginning to end.
+In this case, you may be expected to avoid or remove obstacles.
+In another case, you might simply shepherd a project and make sure strategy stays on point.
+Additionally, you could be responsible for a high degree of detailed project coordination.
+In this case, you may work with other teams within the organization.
+Or, you might simply walk away from a project once you hand over the deliverables.
+For these reasons, figure out the role’s oversight responsibilities ahead of time.